jumpman-cmd/JAVA-30-DAYS-OF-CODE/README.md

 1. Clone or fork this repository to your local machine.
 2. Navigate to the corresponding folder for the current day's challenge.
 3. Read the challenge description and instructions carefully.
-4. Look for my solution written in Java.
+4. Look for my solutions written in Java.
-5. Share your solution or discuss your approach with the community.

 ## Let's Code Together!
 Whether you're a beginner or an experienced developer, there's always something new to learn.
 Let's code together and make progress every day!